Solar Panel Cost Guide in Lake Geneva, WI (2024 Update)

 What is the average cost of installing solar panels in Lake Geneva?

-The average cost of solar panels in Lake Geneva is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the real cost will depend on things such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Lake Geneva is about $19,400 for a 5-kW system and $38,800 for a 10-kW system before the ITC, but the real cost will depend on certain factors like the type of solar panels you want, what size system you need and how much energy you consume.

 Should I lease or buy solar panels in Lake Geneva?